USAF Connect App>49th Wing>K-12 School Resources

 If you are interested in exploring any of these other education options for your child, please contact Ms. LaurieAnn Goodier.

-As expected, this change in how the school year will look brings forth questions.
+As expected, changes in the 21-22 school year brings forth questions.
 The FAQ below will address many of the questions families have, however, if you have an individual question or concern, please reach out to LaurieAnn Goodier, Holloman CYES-School Liaison, for support and assistance.

 Q: What if my child receives special education services through an Individualized Education Program (IEP) or has a 504 in place?